AntonKhorev/getdataProject/CodeBook.md

 # Output file `tidy.txt`

-Use this *R* command to read the output file
+Use this *R* command to read the output file:

     data <- read.table('tidy.txt', header = TRUE)